slingamn/namespaced-openvpn/README.md

 ## Caveats

 This is alpha software.
 It has only been tested with a few VPN configurations, and with very new versions of OpenVPN (2.3.11) and the Linux kernel (4.6).
-If privacy is critical for your use case and you're not comfortable monitoring it to ensure that it's working as expected, I can't recommend it yet.
+If privacy is critical for your use case and you're not comfortable with monitoring that `namespaced-openvpn` is working as expected, I can't recommend it yet.

 To borrow a phrase from Stroustrup, `namespaced-openvpn` "protects against accident, not against fraud."
 It should be impossible for any normal application to have its traffic escape from the protected namespace back to the physical interface.
 However, without additional hardening, there is no guarantee that a malicious application can't force such an escape --- therefore, `namespaced-openvpn` should not be used by itself to "jail" an untrusted application.

 ## Wishlist

 * Support for tunnelling IPv6 when the VPN provider supports it.
 Right now, `namespaced-openvpn` disables all IPv6 in the new namespace.
-* Ideally, there would be an option to both offer limited protection to the root namespace (e.g., without protecting against route injection) and full protection to an isolated namespace.
+* Ideally, there would be an option to offer both limited protection to the root namespace (e.g., without protecting against route injection) and full protection to an isolated namespace.
 This seems difficult to achieve in a nondisruptive way.